Brendan Daly (American football): Kansas City Chiefs

 On February 9, 2019, Daly was hired by the Kansas City Chiefs as their defensive line coach.
 In his first season with the Chiefs, Daly won Super Bowl LIV against the San Francisco 49ers 31–20 to give Daly his fourth Super Bowl championship.
-In 2020, Daly coached in his 5th straight Super Bowl, but the Chiefs lost 31–9 to the Tampa Bay Buccaneers in Super Bowl LV.
+In 2020, Daly coached in his fifth straight Super Bowl, but the Chiefs lost 31–9 to the Tampa Bay Buccaneers in Super Bowl LV.
 Following the conclusion of the 2021 season, Daly was moved to linebackers coach.
-In 2022, Daly won his 5th Super Bowl ring when the Chiefs defeated the Philadelphia Eagles 38-35 in Super Bowl LVII.
+In 2022, Daly won his fifth Super Bowl ring when the Chiefs defeated the Philadelphia Eagles 38–35 in Super Bowl LVII.
+In 2023, Daly won his sixth Super Bowl ring when the Chiefs defeated the San Francisco 49ers 25–22 in Super Bowl LVIII.
+In 2024, Daly coached in his ninth Super Bowl but the Chiefs lost 40–22 to the Eagles.